 phone becomes a remote for the running session with full access to the

 same files, MCP servers, and project context.
-It is free with Claude
+It is included with a paid

 [source: Anthropic, Claude Code Remote Control docs]